-When I enrolled in my first songwriting class, this “letter” posted by Mary Gauthier resonated with me.
-But a writer friend said it also resonated with her.
-So no matter what your focus, I hope that you get something from it, too.
+When I enrolled in my first songwriting class several years after I started writing fiction, this “letter” posted by Mary Gauthier resonated with me.
+A writer friend said it also resonated with her.
+So no matter what your writing focus, I hope that you get something from it, too.

 Warning: a songwriter’s life is not what you think it is.

 Music is more than a bouquet of sweet vibrations; it is something from a higher world, which we humans have been given the power to invoke.
 Artists are alchemists, with our hands in the holy.
 The Sacred.
 Yes, there is great power in creating music, but also great danger.
 The journey of the artist is filled with pitfalls.
 Where there is great beauty and the power to move millions on this path, there is always great risk.

 Songwriting is a noble calling that requires more than talent and perseverance.
 It requires courage.
 If you are willing to face yourself and honestly reveal in your songs what you’ve seen in that unveiling of yourself, then you have a chance of writing songs that will outlive you.

 What can we gain by walking on the moon and planets if we are not able to cross the abyss that separates us from ourselves?